By Suzy Strutner, managing editor

 Douglass’s role at DuraMark includes customizing the software his company uses in order to make processes flow more efficiently.

-👉 He pinpointed two continuous improvement efforts to address issues that the production team encounters too often for his liking:
+He pinpointed two issues that the production team encounters too often for his liking:

 The past couple and next couple of months are a perfect time to tackle these issues, Douglass said.
-DuraMark’s production was down 30-50%, depending on the day in April, due to the coronavirus’s effect on its customer businesses.
-(DuraMark’s largest customers “are not making as many lawn mowers, lifts, trucks, fork lifts, power sprayers or other equipment” right now, he noted.)
+DuraMark’s production is down 30-70%, depending on the day, due to the coronavirus’s effect on its customer businesses.
+(DuraMark customer Hustler Turf, for example, “is not making as many lawn mowers” right now, he noted.)

 With DuraMark’s production staff less hurried and thus more apt to, say, get acquainted with a new order-picking process, Douglass’s team starts to dream.